Deadpool & Wolverine: Box office

 On opening day in the U.S. and Canada, Deadpool & Wolverine made $96 million including $38.5 million from Thursday night previews.
 Both amounts were records for an R-rated film.
 The film exceeded predictions for its opening weekend, grossing $211.4 million in the U.S. and Canada and $444.6 million worldwide.
 That gave it the biggest opening of an R-rated film ever and the biggest opening of 2024, and was also the sixth-biggest opening ever for the U.S. and Canada.
-The film recovered its reported budget in just two days.
+The film recovered its reported production budget in just two days.
 After three days of release, it became the highest-grossing R-rated Disney film, surpassing the studio's previous record which was set by Pretty Woman in 1990.
 During the following week, it set the record for an R-rated film on a Monday with $24.4 million, on a Tuesday with $25.3 million, on a Wednesday with $19.3 million, and on a non-preview Thursday with $18 million.
 The film remained in first place for the U.S. and Canada in its second weekend with $97 million.
 It crossed the $1 billion mark worldwide in its third weekend, becoming the second film to do so in 2024.
 Also during the third weekend, Reynolds's Deadpool & Wolverine and Lively's It Ends With Us occupied the number one and two spots at the box office, a feat that had not been accomplished for a married Hollywood couple since Bruce Willis's Die Hard 2 and Demi Moore's Ghost in 1990.
 The film was surpassed at the U.S. and Canada box office in its fourth weekend by newcomer Alien: Romulus, but returned to the number one spot for its fifth and sixth weekends.
 It remained in the U.S. and Canada top ten through eleven weeks, ending its run as the second-highest-grossing film of 2024 behind Inside Out 2, and 20th-highest-grossing film worldwide.
 Its highest grossing territories outside the U.S. and Canada were the United Kingdom ($73.8M), China ($59.7M), Australia ($44.5M), Mexico ($43.5M), and Germany ($40.7M).